 Littering is prohibited in rest areas, nightly campsites, and along the entire route of the pilgrimage.

 All pilgrims are expected to follow the directions of the pilgrimage service personnel at all times.
+Pilgrims who do not follow the pilgrimage rules will be dismissed from the pilgrimage immediately.

 In all cases that are not covered by the pilgrimage rules, the pilgrimage organizers will make the final decision as needed.